Kaspazza/Rich-Hickey-real-fanclub/README.md

     A collection about Rich Hickey's works on the internet.
 </p>

-The original repo [Rich-Hickey-fanclub](https://github.com/tallesl/Rich-Hickey-fanclub) is not kept up to date, so I created this repo, to keep it updated
+The og repo [Rich-Hickey-fanclub](https://github.com/tallesl/Rich-Hickey-fanclub) was not kept up to date for many years, so I created this repo, to keep it updated

 ## Work